dozoisch/react-redux-provide/README.md

 [![npm downloads](https://img.shields.io/npm/dm/react-redux-provide.svg?style=flat-square)](https://www.npmjs.com/package/react-redux-provide)

 # This README is currently incomplete!
-It should be complete within the week day or two, after query handling is working.  :)
+It should be complete within the week or two, after query handling is working.  :)

 ## Table of contents